Stream Benthic Macroinvertebrates - Water Quality Assessment

 - Stream Macroinvertebrates, Maryland Department of Natural Resources two sided single page guide showing identifying sensitive, moderately sensitive, and tolerant organisms.
 Overall a good basic publication.

 - Stream Insects and Crustaceans ID Card another reference sheet emphasizing identification characteristics.
 It is based on Voshell's work (see books below) and available from multiple Internet sources.
-The link here is to the California Dept of Fish and Game.
+The link here is to the University of Virginia. -->

 - Key to Macroinvertebrate Life in a River a set of step-by-step steps for identification from the University of Wisconsin Extension Citizen Water Monitoring program.
 Their publications page has additional resources.

 - MD DNR, Chesapeake & Coastal Bay Life - Insects interactive web pages

 - Family-Level Key to the Stream Invertebrates of Maryland and Surrounding Areas A very detailed key from the Maryland Department of Natural Resources.
 Family-level identification often requires a microscope to compare antenna segment lengths, the shape and lenght of leg joints, and other less challenging features. guide